Which one to use?

 Which one is better-Manure or Fertilizer?

-Selecting one as the best will be partial as both fertilizers and manures are important and work differently in their sections.
+Selecting one as the best between manure and fertilizer will be partial as both fertilizers and manures are important and work differently in their sections.

 Organic Fertilizers are better at providing nutrients to the plant; because they carry a complete list of nutrients like Nitrogen, Phosphorous, Potassium, Amino Acids, etc.